• Skip to primary navigation

 An adult human is thought to contain around 7 Octillion atoms!!

-Your brain is more powerful, more complex and more clever than any computer ever built.
+Your brain is more powerful, complex and clever than any computer ever built.

 The strongest bone in the human body is the thigh bone!

-Did you know eating cheese at the end of a meal can help neutralise the acids in your mouth and reduce the chance of tooth decay.
+Did you know that eating cheese at the end of a meal can help neutralise the acids in your mouth and reduce the chance of tooth decay?

 An adult brain weighs three pounds.